Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Related Works

 \subsection{Test-Time Adaptation Beyond Model Update}

 Despite recent advances in decoding performance~\cite{Li2024T-TIME}, deploying TTA algorithms in BCIs remains challenging due to several practical constraints.

 \textbf{Computational Cost.} TTA approaches often rely on loss objectives under backpropagation, which is infeasible on low-power BCI devices lacking dedicated GPUs.
-Such an issue is exacerbated by model quantization~\cite{Jacob2018}, such as converting EEGNet from 32-bit to 8-bit integers for deployment~\cite{Schneider2020}, which hinders retraining or fine-tuning with backpropagation.
+Alternative parameter-learning rules, including Hamilton--Jacobi--Bellman-equation-based optimal learning for BCI models~\cite{Reddy2020HJB}, can avoid conventional gradient backpropagation during training but still update model parameters.
+By contrast, the deployment setting considered here permits forward inference only.
+This issue is exacerbated by model quantization~\cite{Jacob2018}, such as converting EEGNet from 32-bit to 8-bit integers for deployment~\cite{Schneider2020}, which hinders retraining or fine-tuning with backpropagation.

 \textbf{Privacy Risk.} Updating model parameters during inference requires access to internal weights, exposing sensitive information.
 Black-box deployment is much more preferable for preserving model privacy~\cite{Xia2023, Dionysiou2023}.